Lauryn Hill: Philanthropy

-Legacy and impact
+Legacy

-Hill is widely considered to be one of the greatest rappers of all time, and has often been called the greatest female rapper.
+Hill is widely considered to be one of the greatest rappers of all time and has often been called the greatest female rapper.
 The New York Times once referred to Hill as "the most popular woman in hip-hop".
-Rapper Kool Moe Dee gave Hill the highest score of any rapper on his rap 'Report Cards' list from the book, Ego Trip's Book of Rap Lists.
-Furthermore Beyoncé once stated that she is "one of the best hip-hop rappers ever".
-In 1998, Time declared her as the "Queen of Hip Hop".
-The Academy of Achievement, The Boston Globe, and Billboard, among others, have also crowned her with the same title.
-In 2015, Billboard named her the seventh greatest rapper of all time on their "10 Best Rappers of All Time" list, with Hill being the only female rapper on the list.
+Rapper Kool Moe Dee gave Hill the highest score of any rapper on his rap "Report Cards" list from the book, Ego Trip's Book of Rap Lists.
+Furthermore, Beyoncé once stated that she is "one of the best hip-hop rappers ever".
+Donna Summer named her as a favorite in a 1999 interview.
+In 1998, Time declared her as the "Queen of Hip Hop"; while Academy of Achievement, The Boston Globe, and Billboard, among others, have also crowned her with the same title.
+In 2015, Billboard ranked Hill as the seventh greatest rapper of all time on their "10 Best Rappers of All Time" list, with her being the only woman on the list.

 Music critic Brandon Tensley argued that "few artists have marked culture as profoundly as Hill did with her solo debut".
 In 2012, VH1 ranked Hill as one of the Greatest Woman in Music.
 In 2014, she was named the most influential woman in hip hop history by AllHipHop.
 Hill was also included on the NPR list of the '50 Great Voices'; and on the Consequence of Sound list of the 100 Greatest Singers of All Time.
 In 2019, Hill ranked No. 1 on the Ranker poll of the greatest singer/rappers.
-In 2023, Rolling Stone named her one of the 200 Greatest Singers of All Time.
+In 2023, Rolling Stone ranked Hill at number 136 on its list of the 200 Greatest Singers of All Time.
 American Journalist Touré stated that "She was—she is—the greatest female MC of all time".

+In the peak of her career, Hill had earned over $25 million for her work.
+She is one of the best-selling female rappers of all time, with an estimated 50 million records sold worldwide, throughout the course of her career.

+A trail has been named after Lauryn Hill in Saint-Jean-d'Heurs, a rural commune of France.